How Much Does Dryer Vent Cleaning Cost?

 How to Save Money on Dryer Vent Cleaning Cost

 While a dryer vent cleaning is often charged at a flat rate, there are still ways to save money.
-Consider following these money-saving tips to keep more cash in your wallet while getting dust out of your dryer vent.
+Consider following these money-saving tips to keep the budget in check while getting dust out of the dryer vent.

 - Schedule annual dryer vent cleanings.
 Most experts recommend a dryer vent clean every year.
 By keeping up with these annual cleanings, each cleaning will be fairly straightforward and shouldn’t require additional steps that cost extra money.